Find Hidden Treasure with Geocaching in Arizona

 READ: Benson Geocaching and a Pizza

-One of the puzzles uses Morse code, which you can use as a clue to unlock the combination.
-Another has an 8-bit character with running clocks, which you can use to solve this mystery.
+Another has an 8-bit character with running clocks.
+Find the solution, and you can unlock the geocache.
 Catalina State Park is a trove of treasures since there are several geocaches you can explore in the park as you enjoy the beautiful scenery and hiking trails.

 Geocache Arizona